|

 For certain applications, it's advantageous to express the Lorentz

 transformation condition using an alternate formulation.
-The matrix possesses an inverse, designated as
+The matrix

 and